• Skip to primary navigation

 Instructions

 • In a large bowl, mash the banana and stir in the oil, egg, and milk until combined.
-In another bowl, prepare the dry ingredients: oats, flour, baking powder, soda, chopped apricots, nuts and sultanas, coating in the flour mix.
-Mix the 2 together using a spoon until well combined.
+Gradually add the rest of the dry ingredients (either from another bowl or direct) oats, flour, baking powder, soda, dried fruits and nuts until well combined.

 • Leave to cool for 5-10 minutes before taking out of the tin.